vanderbilt-redcap/external-module-framework-docs/methods/README.md

 getChoiceLabel($fieldName, $value, [, $pid]) | 8.0.0 | Get the label associated with the specified field & value.
 The project ID parameter will be automatically detected if possible. getChoiceLabels($fieldName[, $pid]) | 8.0.0 | Returns an array mapping all choice values to labels for the specified field. getConfig() | 8.0.0 | Returns an array representation of `config.json`, with reserved settings added. getCSRFToken() | 11.1.1 | Returns the CSRF token that REDCap will expect on the next POST request.
 This token will be automatically added in many cases.
-See the [v8 page](../versions/v8.md) for more details, and the `Configuration Example` module bundled with REDCap for examples in difference scenarios. getDAG($recordId) | 10.3.1 | Return the Group ID number for the given record ID on the current project. getData(...) | 10.8.2 | **BETA:** An experimental `queryData()` based alternative to `REDCap::getData()`.
+See the [v8 page](../versions/v8.md) for more details, and the `Module Development Examples` module bundled with REDCap for examples in difference scenarios. getDAG($recordId) | 10.3.1 | Return the Group ID number for the given record ID on the current project. getData(...) | 10.8.2 | **BETA:** An experimental `queryData()` based alternative to `REDCap::getData()`.
 This method requires a `framework-version` of `7` or higher, as there was an old undocumented and problematic implementation of `getData()` prior to then.
 See [this page](query-data.md) for details. getDataClassical($projectId, $fields, $records) | 14.6.3 | For classical REDCap projects only (no longitudinal projects), this class replaces REDCap::getData().
 It is quickest for queries that don't exceed 40,000 data points.
 It's actually slower than REDCap::getData() for queries that dramatically exceed that number (e.g., 320k data points).
 Flight Tracker typically streams data one record at a time, so this class adequately serves that purpose.
 When 40,000 data points are not exceeded, a 50-100% speedup is observed on redcap.vumc.org compared to REDCap::getData().
 (That is, a call that takes REDCap::getData() 20 seconds would require 10-15 seconds for this method.)
 The resulting data structures are functionally equivalent in json-array format.
 Note: All parameters, including $fields and $records, must be explicitly stated.